midwayjs/pandora/docs/source/en/base/dorapan.md

 [Who is Dorapan](https://www.google.com/search?q=dorapan&tbm=isch)

 Because the Pandora.js could be global-installed, unable to direct `require('pandora')` in user's project, there are various issues.
-Recommend to use `require('dorapan')` to refer Pandora.js, get runtime context, get basic classes and so on.
+Recommend to use `require('dorapan')` to refer the Pandora.js, get the runtime context, get the basic classes and so on.

 ### Install dorapan under user directory